Skip to content

 3. She treats language as a source of inspiration and often uses quotes to spark ideas and illustrate good use of English.

-4. She encourages reading as part of writing, sharing occasional handouts that showcase strong examples of prose and memoir.
+4. She encourages reading as part of writing, sharing occasional handouts that showcase strong examples of prose.

 5. She creates a safe, welcoming space for sharing work.
 Reading aloud is always optional and discussion is constructive and encouraging.